maxnevans/GraphicalEditor/README.md

   - Rectangles
   - Triangles
 - Save your work in text human-readable format
-- Create your own shapes with a plugin system
+- Create your own shapes with
+  - Plugins
+  - User shapes
+- Save your workspace into XML config file
 - And more..